breezy-weather/breezy-weather/docs/SOURCES.md

 # Weather sources

 This is a user-end guide to weather sources available in Breezy Weather.
 If you are a developer looking to add a new source in Breezy Weather, have a look at [contribute](../CONTRIBUTE.md).
 Unless otherwise mentioned, **the information below is valid assuming you’re using version 5.2.8 or later of Breezy Weather**.
+Note: Current source is only available starting from (unreleased) v5.2.9.

 By default, when you add a location manually, Breezy Weather will auto-suggest your national weather source if we have support for it, and combine it with other secondary weather sources for missing features.